gatefold-music/affinity/README.md

 - Must have forge installed

-- add values ot the env file
+- add values to the env file

 - source .env